Carpal tunnel syndrome

-Carpal Tunnel Syndrome, which is also known as RSI or Repetitive Strain Injury, is the swelling of small blood vessels, usually in the hands or wrists.
-This pressure on the nerve disrupts its function causing numbness, pain, and a loss of manual dexterity.
-Treatment can vary from splinting the wrist as shown in the picture, drugs, and in severe cases, surgery.
+CTS (carpal tunnel syndrome), also known as RSI (repetitive strain injury), is the swelling of small blood vessels or nerves, usually in the hands or wrists.
+This pressure on the nerve disrupts its function, causing numbness, pain, and a loss of manual dexterity.
+Treatment can vary from splinting the wrist using a wrist brace, drugs, and in severe cases, surgery.

-With computers, Carpal Tunnel Syndrome may occur as a user does repetitive motions on their keyboard or mouse.
+With computers, carpal tunnel syndrome may occur as a user makes repetitive motions on an input device such as typing on their keyboard or using their mouse.
 Common methods of preventing this injury include purchasing a Natural Style ergonomic keyboard, taking breaks, and doing wrist exercises.